 WHAT IS A BAGHOUSE DUST COLLECTOR?

-Baghouse dust collector has long, cylindrical bags.
+The baghouse dust collector has long, cylindrical bags.
 The bags are made of fabric.
-The main function of the bags is to filter dust particles out of air stream.
-The dust laden air- the air that has lots of dust,smoke and impurities- enters in the baghouse.
+The main function of the bags is to filter dust particles out of the air stream.
+The dust-laden air- the air that has lots of dust, smoke, and impurities- enters the baghouse.

-The clean air can be released in the environment or re-used in the process
+The clean air can be released into the environment or reused in the process

 Differential Pressure Measurement across Baghouse